 We are very proud of Josh and all of the rugby boys who have put a massive amount of effort into the programme this season.

-The Academy will be headed by Ian Hewitt who is the current England Under 15 National Development Team Apprentice Coach and North East Under 15 Head Coach.
+The Academy will be headed by former BBL and NBL National Championship winner Mark Elderkin.
 The Academy will look to develop players of any ability, from newcomers to the game to elite basketball players.
 This will be achieved through team training sessions, individual technical skills sessions and strength and conditioning sessions.
 As an Academy we will give each individual the skills and knowledge to fulfil their basketball ambitions with additional support off the court from Sports Psychologists, Nutritionists and American Scholarship specialists.
-If your serious about developing your game the academy will certainly give you that opportunity.
+If you’re serious about developing your game the academy will certainly give you that opportunity.
 The Basketball Academy currently compete in the AOC North East Division 1 and the English Schools competition with the ambition of competing in the ABL.